lirbank/meteor-accounts-merge/README.md

 =====================
 Multiple login services for Meteor accounts - enable your users to login to the same account using any login service.

+## Use case
+You decided to allow your users to sign in to your Meteor app with Google, Facebook and Twitter.
+A user visits your site/app and sign in with Facebook.
+After enjoying your app for a bit the user leaves and doesn't come back until a week later.
+The user now can't remeber which login service he/she signed up with and tries to login with Twitter.
+Now the user has two separate accounts, one for Twitter and one for Facebook.
+Since the new account is empty the user realize the error and click on the Facebook login.
+With accounts-merge the two accounts are now merged and in the future the user can sign in to its account using either Facebook or Twitter.

 ## Example
 See this [example implementation](https://github.com/lirbank/meteor-accounts-merge-example) to get started.